retrocomputacion/retroterm/README.md

 - A Commodore 64 (or Commodore 64U), 128 or Plus/4 computer, or an emulator such as VICE or Z64K.
 - Either an userport Wi-Fi modem with the Zimodem firmware or...
 - A *SwiftLink* or *Turbo232* compatible cartridge connected to a Wi-Fi modem with the Zimodem firmware.
-- A MSX1 or superior computer with 64K of RAM.
+- An MSX1 or superior computer with 64K of RAM.
 With either a built-in RS-232 port or an MSX standard RS-232 interface cartridge.
 Or openMSX 20.0RC1
-- A MSX1 or superior computer with a printer port Wifi modem.
+- An MSX1 or superior computer with a printer port Wi-fi modem.
-- A MSX1 or superior computer with the BadCat cartridge with the Zimodem firmware.
+- An MSX1 or superior computer with the BadCat cartridge with the Zimodem firmware.
 - ACME and PASMO crossassemblers for building the programs.

 ## 2 Usage